trufl/Employee-Tracker-Application/README.md

 Installation instructions: `npm i`
 Log in to MySQL and in MySQL CLI: run `SOURCE db/schema.sql`
 If you want the starter data, log out of MySQL and in the CLI: run `npm run seed`
 Convert the .env.EXAMPLE to a regular .env file in the root directory with three variables with your respective credentials: (DB_NAME is already defined for you for this app) `DB_NAME='database name'` `DB_USER='user name'` `DB_PASSWORD='SQL password'`

 ## Usage
-After the installation structions have been complated you can start the application by running `npm start`.
+After the installation instructions have been completed you can start the application by running `npm start`.
 If you seeded the database you can start viewing departments, roles, and employees.
 Otherwise, you can start adding all the info you want and update/delete data as needed.

 What the application should look like when started: